Different Types of Generative AI: Models, Tools, and Real-World Applications

 Autoregressive Models

-What it is: These models generate content one piece at a time, predicting the next word/pixel/token based on the previous ones.
+What it is: These models generate content one piece at a time, predicting the next word, pixel, or token based on the previous ones.
+They are widely used in natural language processing services to power chatbots, text generation, translation, and content automation.

 Real-world uses: